praveek/launch.en/help/release-notes/current.md

 ## Bug Fixes

-* If a user has access to more than one Org, the correct Org ID is now persisted correctly when the user switches between Orgs.
+* If a user has access to more than one organization, the correct Org ID is now persisted correctly when the user switches between orgs.
-* When a users session expires, they are now redirected to the login page correctly.
+* When a user's session expires, they are now redirected to the login page correctly.

 ## October 08, 2019